Skip to main content

 Limitations

 A major limitation for HDF5 is the loss of backward compatibility with HDF4 and earlier versions.
-Also, unlike less complex formats, users cannot read HDF5 files directly without using the HDF5 software library.
-Of greater concern are recent postings on a mailing list discussing use of netCDF and HDF5 in high performance computing applications with thousands of processors using parallel I/O, which warn of the danger of file corruption during parallel I/O if a client dies at a particular time.
+Also, unlike less complex formats, users cannot read the HDF5 files directly without using the HDF5 software library.
+Of greater concern are recent postings on mailing lists discussing the use of netCDF and HDF5 in high-performance computing applications with thousands of processors using parallel I/O. Commenters warn of the danger of file corruption during parallel I/O if a client dies at a particular time.
 The HDF Group is aware of this problem and is addressing it.

 Overall, HDF5 is a widely used data format with a well-defined specification that provides a standard way of storing and working with science data.
 The ESDS-RFC-007 TWG thus recommends its endorsement by the SPG as an Earth Science Data Systems Standard.